 Example: Improving Your App Design with User Testing

 ”Co-design” and “co-creativity” have become buzzwords in UCD, but trust us on this one: if you start thinking about design as a truly collaborative process, you’ll save yourself some major headaches down the road.
 Designers don’t magically know exactly what users want, what is technically possible, or what is operationally viable, so get your developers, stakeholders, and users involved in the design process.
 By keeping all the major players in the design loop, you’ll ensure that you’re actually solving emerging problems, rather than just assuming that you are.
+Using methods and tools like A/B tests, usability testing, Google Analytics, and CrazyEgg to test your prototypes will give you valuable information on how users interact with your software that you can then condense into product improvements.

 A/B tests